-What to Do When an Employee Files a Complaint with OSHA and an Inspection Results in a Citation
+What Happens If an Employee Files a Complaint With OSHA and an Inspection Results in a Citation

 OSHA stands for the Occupational Safety and Health Administration.
 This federal agency was established in 1971 in response to public outcry over the high number of workplace accidents.
 At that time, there were over 14,000 job-related deaths, 2.5 million workers disabled from accidents and injuries, and over 300,000 cases of occupational diseases.